MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     ```

-    > **TIP**: You can copy information from GitHub Copilot's response to build your new prompt.
-You can also refer to sections of the response in your prompt.
+    > **TIP**: You can copy information from GitHub Copilot's response to help construct your new prompt.
+You can also refer to sections of the previous response in your prompt.

 ## Summary